gear-foundation/gear-wiki/docs/examples/NFTs/onchain-nft.md

 }
 ```

-The `TokenMetadata` is also defined in the gear NFT library:
+The `TokenMetadata` is also defined in the Gear NFT library:

 ```rust title="gear-lib-old/src/non_fungible_token/token.rs"
 pub struct TokenMetadata {